-I do hope that this time round I’d be more organised – work out some sort of format or system and stick to it.
+I do hope that another time around I’d be more organised – work out some sort of format or system and stick to it.
 No more rusty paperclips, scraps of paper and overflowing cardboard boxes.
 All in the one place, and indexed.
 Ideally I’d be a latter-day Pepys, sitting down at my desk to write of an evening, in longhand, in a series of beautiful ledgers.
-Probably even by candle-light, though a periwig might be excessive.
+Maybe even by candle-light, though a periwig might be excessive.
 Maybe I’d even invent a code, as he did.
 It would be amusing to write ream upon ream of stuff in hieroglyphs that would occupy scholars for centuries to come, trying to translate.
-Mind you, I don’t have nearly as much to hide as Pepys, who went about the King’s business and had to be discreet.
-He also had a clever and somewhat shrewish French wife and a penchant for mistresses and chambermaid-fumbling.
-The bits in plain English are juicy enough:
+Of course I don’t have as much to hide as Pepys, who went about the King’s business and needed to be discreet.
+He also had a clever and somewhat shrewish French wife and a penchant for chambermaid-fumbling.
+The bits in plain English are juicy enough.

 But as for life without a computer, that would be inconvenient.
 I live in a remote place and if I had to rely on the village shop – well, I couldn’t.
 There’s hardly anything in it.
-Try feeding fourteen cats from a shop that puts out four tins of cat food per day and thinks that party balloons, plastic clothes pegs and little sewing kits are more important than bread and baked beans.
-If I didn’t have the computer I would need to be somewhere else post haste.
-I can’t rely on always having the car – or always being fit to drive one.
+Try feeding eighteen cats from a shop that puts out four tins of cat food per day and thinks that party balloons, plastic clothes pegs, can openers and little sewing kits are more important than bread and baked beans.
+If I didn’t have the computer I would need to be somewhere else post haste, always assuming that I had the choice.
 If computers suddenly ceased to exist, I’m guessing we would see a mass flight to towns and cities.
 Baby boomers especially would be on the move, trying to insure themselves against a computerless old age.

 Even selling houses.
 Imagine it, without Zoopla and Rightmove.
 Virtual window-shopping would be out and endless trailing round estate agents’ offices and leafing through sheaves of property details would be in: no sidestepping the over-attentive oily charm and the hard sell then.
 Instead of eliminating a lot of unsuitable properties via some practised snooping on Google Maps – doing that dizzy-making thing with the arrows to see how wide the street is, whether there’s parking or a dirty great un-photographed factory opposite – we’d have to actually go there.
 What a waste of time.